-For examples, refer to Searching for alternative and use-up materials (p.
-15).
+For examples, refer to Searching for alternative materials (p.
+13).

 Restrictions

 The following restrictions apply:

 - The selection of use-up materials and alternative materials is only available in order-based planning and not in master-based planning - The materials must be available in the warehouses linked to sites which belong to the selected planning cluster. - The capable-to-promise checks do not take alternative materials into account.